CloudEngineHub/genesis_ros/README.md

     cd ~/ros2_ws
     colcon build
     ```
     > **Troubleshooting**: If you encounter an `ImportError: No module named 'em'`, it might be due to a conflict with a Python virtual environment.
-Deactivate any active virtual environment and try building with the `--merge-install` flag:
+Deactivate any active virtual environment run the `colcon clean workspace` command and try building with the `--merge-install` flag:
     > `colcon build --merge-install`

     After a successful build, source your workspace's setup file: